IrvinA/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.
 1. Explain what a token is used for.

+    A token is a code given to an authorized user to access pages of a site that are rendered through a private route.
+    A token can be saved onto a user's localstorage to allow them access to a site without having to re-login everytime.

 2. What steps can you take in your web apps to keep your data secure?

+    To keep data secure in our web apps, we can use private routes that we can allow access to authorized users.
+    Also there are plenty of middleware and other programs available to monitor and handle secure data.

 3. Describe how web servers work.

+    Web servers are a group of computer that host lots of information.
+    They handle requests and are also tasked with ensuring the correct data gets sent to the proper sources.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    The HTTP methods we use when using the CRUD method are the most used and basic methods such as, PUT, GET, PATCH, and DELETE.
+    Those methods are used to create, edit and delete data on an API or server.